PolVilniusTech/public.incident.reporting.timeline.md/timeline/E.U.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* The Article does not specify information or information group, that got lost.
+* The Article does not specify information or information groups, that got lost.
 Lost information could be useless too.
 ```

 ```